 Researchers have discovered that people with high self-esteem tend to overestimate their abilities.
 If anything, they are over-confident.
 As a result, they don’t cope well when life deals them a bad hand or their performance doesn’t live up to their self-expectations.
 For those reasons, they are highly prone to depression.
 Because they believe anything they do is deserving of reward, they also tend to underperform.

-Let me affirm that feeling loved and being valued are often important to a healthy self-image and appropriate behaviors.
+I’ll affirm that feeling loved and being valued are often important to a healthy self-image and appropriate behaviors.
 Just the day before this conversation, I spent several hours at a church engaged in ministry to the homeless and addicted.
 Its mantra is “Whose child are you?
 God’s child” referencing the inherent value of every person.
 But the Christian message also proclaims that we have value distinct from our honorable (or dishonorable) acts and we are made whole by the gift of God’s grace not through individual merit, goodness, or performance.

 So, even as we feel loved and valued, we can look at our situations honestly and think and act from the vantage point of realism, not fantasy.

-More recently, the negative effects of falsely inflated self-esteem have entered public dialogue.
+The negative effects of falsely inflated self-esteem have entered public dialogue.

 Consider the “You Are Not Special” commencement speech by high school English teacher David McCullough, Jr. that went viral a few years ago.